Colette van den Keere: Biography

+Early life

-Colette van den Keere was born in Ghent in the Netherlands around 1568, the daughter of foundry artist Hendrik van den Keere, also named Henry du Tour, and Elisabeth van Estelaer.
-Colette's family, Protestant refugees, temporarily settled in London, England, between 1584 and 1593 after which the family returned to Amsterdam to live permanently.
+Colette van den Keere was born in Ghent in the Dutch Republic around 1568, the daughter of foundry artist Hendrik van den Keere, (Note: Sometimes spelt as "Henry du Tour".) and Elisabeth van Estelaer.
+Colette's family, Protestant refugees, temporarily settled in London, England, between 1584 and 1593, after which the family returned to Amsterdam to live permanently.

-Colette van den Keere married Jodocus Hondius in London on 11 April 1587 and gave birth to eight children including two sons who also became cartographers, Jodocus Hondius the Younger and Hendrik Hondius the Younger.
-Some of her daughters married cartographers, including one who wed the engraver Johannes Janssonius who later joined the family business.
+Colette van den Keere married Jodocus Hondius in the Dutch Church in London on 11 April 1587, and gave birth to eight children including two sons who also became cartographers, Jodocus the Younger and Henricus.
+Some of her daughters married cartographers, including one who wed the engraver Jan Janssonius, who later joined the family business.

-When Jodocus Hondius returned to Amsterdam in 1593, he set up an engraving workshop and a bookstore and created a business producing globes and the first large maps of the world.
-In 1604, he acquired the plates of Mercator's atlas and completed and reissued them in 1606, the atlas called from that moment Atlas Mercator-Hondius.

-Jodocus Hondius died in 1612, so his widow, Colette took over his cartography work for several years, before transferring responsibility to their sons Jodocus Junior and Henrik around 1621.
-She is credited with engraving a portrait honoring her husband, a year after his death, which showed him accompanied by the Flemish cartographer Gerardus Mercator, the two eminent cartographers of the 16th and 17th centuries.
-The engraving was printed for the Mercator-Hondius atlas series from 1619 and published in Amsterdam by Henricus Hondius, around 1623.
+Career

+When the couple returned from London to Amsterdam in 1593, they established an engraving workshop and bookshop that produced maps, globes, and atlases.<ried cartographers, including one who wed the engraver Jan Janssonius, who later joined the family business.

+Following the death of her husband in 1612, Van den Keere continued the family engraving and map-publishing business in Amsterdam for several years.
+During this period the Hondius workshop continued producing maps and atlases before responsibility for the firm passed to their sons Jodocus the Younger and Henricus around 1621.

+Van den Keere engraved a double portrait honouring her husband, Jodocus Hondius, about a year after his death in 1612.
+The engraving depicts Hondius seated with the Flemish cartographer Gerardus Mercator, the two figures facing one another across a table with a globe placed between them and other cartographic instruments.
+It later appeared as a frontispiece in editions of the Mercator–Hondius atlas published in Amsterdam by Henricus Hondius II in the early seventeenth century.

+Death

 Colette van den Keere was buried in Amsterdam on 31 December 1629.